 Most weave styles consist of strands of material running the length of the fabric, known as the Warp, and running the width of the fabric, known as the Fill or Weft.
 How these strands cross over and under each other defines the weave style.

 There are several weave styles used in composite fabrics.
 The following will explain the most common weave styles and the advantages or disadvantages of each style.

-This weave style gives the fabric a 3 dimensional appearance and is the most common weave style used in the automotive industry.
+This weave style gives the fabric a 3 dimensional appearance and is the most common weave style used across multiple industries.
 It consists of 1 warp strand floating over two fill strands then under two fill strands.
 This weave drapes relatively well and can be used on shaped molds or parts.
 A twill weave will come apart more easily at the edges, so the fabric must be handled with care.

-Similar to 2x2 Twill except each warp strand floats over 4 fill strands then under 4 fill strands.
-This is a looser weave than a 2x2 Twill and will drape better over shaped molds and parts.
+Similar to 2×2 Twill except each warp strand floats over 4 fill strands then under 4 fill strands.
+This is a looser weave than a 2×2 Twill and will drape better over shaped molds and parts.
 Being a twill weave the edges will fray more easily.

 With this weave each fill strand floats over 3 warp strands then under 1 warp strand.
 This weave is more pliable than a twill weave and conforms well to complex curves.

 This a less common weave with each fill strand floating over 4 warp strands then under 1 warp strand.
 This weave is also very pliable and works well when used in complex curved molds.